GreenWaves-Technologies/yolox_people_detection/README.md

 # Performance

-Following rusult are obtained using GVSOC inference and are validated on the RGB and BEYER version of COCO val2017 dataset respectively.
+Following results are obtained using GVSOC inference and are validated on the RGB and BEYER version of COCO val2017 dataset respectively.

 | Model | Input resolution | mAP | AP@0.5 | AR@0.5| Gflops / GMac | Parameters (M) | Size (MB) |
 |-------|------------------|-----|--------|-------|---------------|----------------|-----------|